Dasor/Vulnhub-Writeups/writeups/bellatrix.md

 $ bash
 bellatrix@bellatrix:/var/www/html$
 ```
- When executing the command a weird psedo shell spawns but by typing bash we can once again break out.
+ When executing the command a weird pseudo shell spawns but by typing bash we can once again break out.
 Now we can get the user flag

 ```shell
 bellatrix@bellatrix:/var/www/html$ cd